axim2/llm-ui/README.md

 ## Features
+- Support for multiple characters, each with its own context.
+Try `./llm-ui -c configs/config-multi-char.json` as an exampe. https://github.com/axim2/llm-ui/pull/1
 - Shows LLM's output in real-time.
 - Supports all models which are supported by [llama.cpp](https://github.com/ggerganov/llama.cpp).
 - Lightweight native application, doesn't require network connectivity, Python, or Node.js.